 Before Nebraska (Pauline S. Johnson Collegiate HS)

 Knevel was the Huskers’ first signee from Canada since defensive tackle Patrick Kabongo joined Nebraska in 1999.
 Knevel was a standout on the offensive line for Coach Ken Chisolm at Pauline Johnson Collegiate High School.
 In July of 2012, Knevel helped Team Canada to a 23-17 win over Team USA at the International Federation of American Football under-19 tournament in Austin, Texas.
 Knevel was a member of the Team Ontario West all-star team in 2011 and attended an Under Armour Combine in 2011.

 Knevel began playing football early in high school after spending the majority of his youth playing hockey.
 Knevel was regarded as the top overall prospect in Canada and ranked among the top 250 overall prospects by 247 Sports, which listed him among the top 20 offensive tackles.
 Knevel chose Nebraska over Alabama and West Virginia, and he also had scholarship offers from Wisconsin, Purdue, Baylor, Missouri and Vanderbilt to name a few.

 David is the son of Michelle Knevel and Mark Miller, and he was born on Oct.
 18, 1994.
-Knevel is a history major, and was named to the 2014 Nebraska Scholar-Athlete Fall Honor Roll.
-He is a three-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
+Knevel is a history major, and is a two-time Nebraska Scholar-Athlete Fall Honor Roll selection.
+He is a three-time member of the Brook Berringer and Tom Osborne Citizenship teams.
 Included among Knevel’s volunteer outreach work is time with Make-A-Wish, Uplifting Athletes, Pilger tornado relief and local hospital visits.

 » Games Played – 13, 4 in 2014, 9 in 2015